pytorch/torchrec/docs/source/high-level-arch.rst

 Model parallelism focusses on dividing the model into pieces and placing them on to different GPUs.
-We can divide the model into pieces and place a few consecutive layers on each GPU and calculate their activations and gradients.The diagram below displays the difference between the data parallelism and model parallelism approaches:
+We can divide the model into pieces and place a few consecutive layers on each GPU and calculate their activations and gradients.
+The diagram below displays the difference between the data parallelism and model parallelism approaches:

 .. figure:: _static/img/model_parallel.png